 You don't want to have to re-color regularly

 Your stylist may be a professional, but they aren't necessarily mind-readers.
 Make sure you're both on exactly the same page by doing your research beforehand, and bring in pictures when it comes to your consultation.
 Social media and apps like Instagram can be rich sources of inspiration when it comes to hair colour, especially with more complex colouring techniques like balayage, or trends such as mermaid or silver hair.

 These days there are also apps which enable you to try out different haircuts and colours.
 Try our Style my Hair app!
 By taking this to your stylist pre-appointment and choosing the perfect look together, you'll be able to sit back and relax at the salon, knowing exactly what the finished result will be.
 Technology is on your side!

 5. Prepare your color care

-Because coloring your hair can weaken it (especially lightening the hair), a regular deep moisturizing conditioner is highly recommended to prevent color fade and dry, brittle hair.
+Because colouring your hair can weaken it (especially lightening the hair), a regular deep moisturizing conditioner is highly recommended to prevent colour fade and dry, brittle hair.
 If you're a fan of the flat iron or curling tongs – don't forget your heat spray.

-Once these five points are ticked off, go and get your gorgeous hair color!
+Once these five points are ticked off, go and get your gorgeous hair colour!